djcard/bx-aws-lambda-template/readme.md

    	  * `myproject` - Your project package
         * `LambdaRunnerTest.java` - Your test code for the lambda
   * `resources` - Resources for testing
+    * `boxlang.json` - Custom BoxLang configuration for the lambda
     * `libs` - BoxLang binary goes here for now.
+    * `boxlang_modules` - BoxLang modules that will be packaged with the lambda (Not in source control)

 ## Project Properties

 The project name is defined in the `settings.gradle` file.
 You can change it there.
 The project version, BoxLang Version and JDK version is defined in the `build.gradle` file.
 You can change it there.

+## BoxLang Modules

+If you would like your Lambda to use modules, you can do so by installing them at the `src/resources/boxlang_modules` folder.
+This is where you can place your BoxLang modules that you want to package with your Lambda.
+You can also use the `box.json` file to define your dependencies and modules and making sure the installation path is set to `src/resources/boxlang_modules`.
+This will ensure that the modules are packaged with your Lambda when you build it.

 ## Gradle Tasks